Research

 -

-Are there discrepancies between user- vs. other- centered appearance approaches (e.g., do people evaluate representations of themselves differently than those of others)?
+Are there discrepancies between user- vs. other- centered appearance approaches (e.g., how do people evaluate representations of themselves differently than those of others)?

 -